JBHutson/Comp_411_Computer_Org/README.txt

 Bubble_Sort_With_Pointers: bubble sort writen with pointers instead of arrays

 a_to_i.c: program that converts a string of ASCII digits to a 32-bit integer

+i_to_a.c: program that converts a 32-bit integer to a string of ASCII digits